Gallicchio-Lab/water-droplet-hydration/README.md

 ## Output

-Once the simulation is started, replica directories pointing at each lambda value in the alchemical schedule are produced.
+Once the simulation has started, replica directories pointing at each lambda value in the alchemical schedule are produced.
 In each replica directory, a  ```*.out``` is created producing columns of values in the order: temperature, lambda, lambda1, lambda2, alpha, u0, w0, total potential energy, binding energy.

 This output file can then be used to analyze the average value of different parameters over the course of simulation.